vivCoding/ascii-art-converter/README.md

-# Image/Video to ASCII Converter
+# ASCII Art Converter
-Converts images or videos to text characters (ASCII art) based on pixel intensity.
+Converts regular images or videos into text characters (ASCII art), based on pixel intensity, giving it some extra "text-ure"!

-Images are automatically outputted as `.txt.jpg` files, and videos as `.txt.mp4`

-(The `.txt` is included to avoid accidentally overwriting original image)

-Developed on Python 3.8.6
+Developed with Python 3.8.6

 ## Installation